 - 1. Reset to factory default settings.
-See . - After the reset, secure boot guarantees the state of the device. - 2.
+See Reset to factory default settings on page 85. - After the reset, secure boot guarantees the state of the device. - 2.
 Reset to factory default settings.
 See . - After the reset, secure boot guarantees the state of the device. - 3.
 Configure and install the device.